 - Use Windows 10 Recovery Options

-If you are experiencing troubles getting your system restored in Windows 10, here’s a link to the official Microsoft’s dedicated page for this kind of issues.
+If you are experiencing troubles getting your system restored in Windows 10, check the official Microsoft’s dedicated page for this kind of issue.

-- Rename WindowsApp folder from Safe Mode by running the following commands in Command Promp as an administrator:
+- Rename WindowsApp folder from Safe Mode by running the following commands in Command Prompt as an administrator: